Tastings and Sales

 Cideries can sell cider they produce and all NYS labeled cider by the bottle with a permit.

-With a Marketing Permit, also known as a marketing permit, craft manufacturers can conduct tastings and sell their products at locations off their licensed premises.
+With a Marketing Permit, craft manufacturers can conduct tastings and sell their products at locations off their licensed premises.

 Food and Drinking Establishments